knpuniversity/symfony2-rest/knpu/episode3/pagination-test.md

 It might also be useful to tell the API client how many results are on *this* page and how many results there are in total.
-I want to show 10 results per page in the API so add a line that looks a new property called `count` that's set to 10.
+I want to show 10 results per page in the API so add a line that looks for a new property called `count` that's set to 10.
 Let's also have another property called `total`.
 That'll be the *total* number of results.
 In this case, that should be 25.